JiGSaWKilla89/academy_live_mod/README.md

-I have created a Multi-Mod with walkthrough for Academy Live!
+I have created a Multi-Mod with walkthrough for Academy Live! by passhonQ

 The mod works without modifying any of the original files so theoretically it should not affect saves.